safwankdb/ReCoNet-PyTorch/README.md

 ## Abstract
 We aim to build a generalisable neural style transfer network for videos with temporal consistency and efficient real time style transfer using any modern GPU.
 All the past techniques haven't been able to accomplish real-time efficient style transfer either lacking in temporal consistency, nice perceptual style quality or fast processing.
 Here we have used ReCoNet, which tried to mitigate all these problems.
 ## ReCoNet
-ReCoNet is a feed forward neural network, which stylises videos frame by frame through an encoder and subsequently a decoder, and a VGG loss network to capture the perceptual style of the transfer target.<br>
-The temporal loss is guided by occlusion masks and optical flow.<br>
+ReCoNet is a feed forward neural network, which stylises videos frame by frame through an encoder and subsequently a decoder, and a VGG loss network to capture the perceptual style of the transfer target.
+The temporal loss is guided by occlusion masks and optical flow.
 Only the encoder and decoder run during inference which makes ReCoNet very efficient, running above real-time (~200fps) on modern GPUs.<br>
 The network is illustrated in the figure below:<br>

 ![ReCoNet Structure](https://github.com/skq024/Real-time-Coherent-Style-Transfer-For-Videos/blob/master/network.png)